What Are The Different Types Of Life Insurance?

 While most of us might think term life insurance is the best option, life insurance is something that should be thoroughly investigated to make sure you are getting the most bang for your buck.
 There are many options available, and spending some time to understand the differences between insurance types will help you choose wisely in this decision that will not only affect you, but your whole family.
-Here are some types of insurance, with the features of each:

 What you will learn:

-The Two Main Types of Life Insurance: Term Vs. Permanent
+Two Types of Life Insurance

 We may be familiar with these types of life insurance, but there are several sub-sects within each category that offer different benefits to the policy owner.
 Before we cover the intricacies of these policies, let’s get an overview of term vs. permanent and what they mean for you:

 Term life insurance is considered the most basic type of life insurance policy, because it awards benefits only upon the death of the policyholder.
 There is no build up of cash value, and after the initial term that is agreed upon when the policy is created, the policy ends.
 Contract length can run anywhere from 15 to 30 years, with some of the better companies offering a 1-year renewable contract option beyond the initial term.
 The terms of the contract and the premiums stay the same for the life of the contract.
 This makes it difficult for the policyholder to request additional coverage when the initial term ends, as they would have to re-qualify for coverage at an older age, with possibly a more questionable health status.
 In some cases it is possible to convert a term life policy over to a more permanent form of coverage.